thingsboard/thingsboard.github.io/_includes/docs/reference/python-client-sdk.md

 ### Connection using TLS

 TLS connection to localhost.
 See [MQTT over SSL](/docs/user-guide/mqtt-over-ssl/) for more information about client and ThingsBoard configuration.
-To connect to ThingsBoard with MQTT over SSL you should have generated certificate and code like following one:
+To connect to ThingsBoard with MQTT over SSL, first, you should generate a certificate and have a code like the following one:

 ```python
 from socket import gethostname